Amankhan-mobipixels/Mobipixels/README.md

 ````
 **How to use ADS**

-        MobileAds.initialize(this)  //initialize ads in application class or onCreate of splash screen
+     Ads.initialize(this)  //initialize ads in onCreate of splash screen

-       // you can also use mediation but you will initialize adapter for initialization instead of (MobileAds.initialize(this)) and the platform dependencies you want mediation with.

       // Open App Ad
       class MyApplication:Application(){
            override fun onCreate() {